Technology Document Automation is the Legal Industry Standard

 Document automation supports the best practices for web design in terms of layout, responsiveness, and real-time previews.
-And it can easily be updated to changing goalposts and guidelines, without effort on your part.
+It can easily be updated to support changing goalposts and guidelines, without effort on your part.

 Meet people where they are for increased engagement and customer satisfaction.
 Clients can complete questionnaires on their own time, and own their own devices.
-And lawyers are able to access and work with this data from anywhere and any device.
+Lawyers can access and work with this data from anywhere and on any device.

 Document automation is consistent and accurate.
-It follows the guidlines that you give it exactly, which cannot always be said of even the most skillful lawyer.
-It escapes the human error which costs money and reputation for your firm.
+It follows the guidelines that you give it exactly, which cannot always be said of even the most skillful lawyer.
+It escapes human error which costs money and reputation for your firm.

 Removing repetitive tasks allows professionals to concentrate on more valuable work.
-Let the technology take over the tasks which drain your time and don't necessitate your skill.
-This frees you up to do the work you're trained for.
+Let the technology take over the tasks which drain your time and do not necessitate your skill.
+This frees you up to do the work you are trained for.

-Locked questionnaires allow all departments to record data and create documents which are legally compliant.
-This means that anyone can administer questionnaires without adverse effects, other departments can handle the collection of data and drafting of documents.
+Locked questionnaires allow all departments to record data and create legally compliant documents.
+This means that anyone can administer questionnaires without adverse effects, and other departments can handle the collection of data and drafting of documents.